March is #ITSTARTS month

 The Youth Council's mandate is to provide advice and recommendations to Council about social, environmental, and municipal issues that interest and/or affect youth in the City of Barrie.

-The City has developed an Age-Friendly Community Plan with assistance from a grant received from the Ontario Government.
+The City developed an Age-Friendly Community Plan with assistance from a grant received from the Ontario Government.
 An Age-Friendly Community is one where policies, services and facilities support older people to live in a secure environment, enjoy good health and continue to participate fully in their communities.

 The Allandale 55+ Centre and Parkview Centre for 55+ offer recreation, education and fitness opportunities along with events and workshops for individuals 55 years of age and better.